asterics/VoiceTnT/README.md

 The default mode is translation.

 The hotkeys are stored in the textfile `hotkeys.txt`.
-New hotkeys can be recorded used commandline argument ´-r´ (see below).
+New hotkeys can be recorded by using commandline argument ´-r´ (see below).
 The default hotkeys are `Alt+1`,`Alt+2` and `Alt+3`.